rasmus-kirk/halo-accumulation/report/report.md

 #### Fiat-Shamir Heuristic

-The Fiat-Shamir heuristic turns a public-coin interactive proof into a non-interactive proof, by replacing all uniformly random values sent from the verifier to the prover with calls to a non-interactive random oracle.
+The Fiat-Shamir heuristic turns a public-coin (an interactive protocol where the verifier only sends uniformly sampled challenge values) interactive proof into a non-interactive proof, by replacing all uniformly random values sent from the verifier to the prover with calls to a non-interactive random oracle.
 In practice, a cryptographic hash function, $\rho$, is used.
 Composing proof systems will sometimes require *domain-separation*, whereby random oracles used by one proof system cannot be accessed by another proof system.
 This is the case for the zero-finding game that will be used in the soundness discussions of implemented accumulation scheme $\ASDL$.
 In practice one can have a domain specifier, for example $0, 1$, prepended to each message that is hashed using $\rho$:
 $$ \rho_0(m) = \rho(0 \cat m), \quad \rho_1(m) = \rho(1 \cat m)$$

 #### SNARKS